poppins/poppins/README.md

 DESCRIPTION

 Poppins has one required option, "-c", the configfile.
-Good practice is to name it {filename}.poppins.ini.
+An example can be found in the poppins source directory.
+You must name it {filename}.poppins.ini.
 Options in the ini file may be overridden by cli options.
 See example.

 EXAMPLES